 LABR/SOCI 2Q95 - Animals at Work

 LABR/SOCI/PCUL 3P06 - Class and Culture

-(2014) Revolutionizing Retail: Workers, Political Action, and Social Change.
-Under Contract with Palgrave Macmillan.
+(2014 Winter) Revolutionizing Retail: Workers, Political Action, and Social Change.
+New York: Palgrave Macmillan.

 (2012) Kendra Coulter and William R. Schumann, eds.
 Governing Cultures: Anthropological Perspectives on Political Labor, Power, and Government.
 New York: Palgrave-Macmillan.

-(Forthcoming) “Horse Power: Gender, Work, and Wealth in Canadian Show Jumping.”
+(2013) “Horse Power: Gender, Work, and Wealth in Canadian Show Jumping.”
 In Gender and Equestrian Sports, Miriam Adelman and Jorge Knijnik, eds.
+Dordrecht: Springer International Publishing.